kokonect-link/cherrypick/src/docs/en-US/create-plugin.md

 Display a confirmation dialog.You can select one of the below types. info success warn error question If no type is selected, "question" is chosen by default.
 If the user presses "OK" true will be returned, if they press "Cancel" false will be returned.

 ### Mk:api(endpoint params)
-Sends a request to the Misskey API.Specify the endpoint name as the first parameter and the request parameters as the second argument.
+Sends a request to the CherryPick API.Specify the endpoint name as the first parameter and the request parameters as the second argument.

 ### Mk:save(key value)
 Persistently saves any given value under a given key.The saved value will remain even after the AiScript context ends and can be loaded with Mk:load.